New Amsterdam, Guyana: History

-By June 1790, the authorities were ready for private residents, and in January of the following year they published an ordinance laying down the conditions for the granting of house lots in the present New Amsterdam.
-Each resident had to empolder his land and dig drainage ditches, and anyone who had not built a house within six months of the government being transferred from upstream, was to lose his lot.

-Five years later, Berbice's capital fell into British hands, although not all its early visitors from that quarter of Europe were impressed by its appearance.
-Gradually, however, it acquired a character of its own, and to its credit it still boasts (among many other advantages) what is arguably the best example of Cesar Castellani's architecture extant, namely, the New Amsterdam Public Hospital (The Palms in Georgetown is another example of his work).

-In 1831, New Amsterdam lost its status as a capital, when the two colonies of Berbice and Essequibo/Demerara were combined into one to become British Guiana.

 The present town is fairly small, consisting of three main roads with about a dozen cross streets.
 It has a mayor, Kirt Wynter, and a thriving market.
 From New Amsterdam you can get to Crabwood Creek (about 45 mi away) via the Courantyne River or to the East Canje area of Berbice.
 A road also leads up the Berbice River bank to the town of Mara about 25 mi south.

 Points of interest

 New Amsterdam serves as a port and has a government-run hospital.
 The town has many old colonial buildings, some dating back to the time of Dutch colonisation.
 Mission Chapel has been designated a National Heritage Site.

 The main schools in New Amsterdam are Berbice High School, Berbice Educational Institute, Vryman's Erven Secondary, Tutorial Academy, and New Amsterdam Secondary formerly known as New Amsterdam Multilateral High School (opened in 1975).

-The Esplanade is the name of an open public ground west of Esplanade Road and immediately opposite The Gardens.
-It was a picnic resort and rendezvous for the people of Berbice.
-The bandstand featured the British Guiana Militia Band.
+There is a ground west of Esplanade Road called Esplanade; it was a picnicking site.